Introduction

 Size and Weight

-- Weight: Heavier spinnerbaits (1/2 oz or more) help cast farther and maintain bottom contact in fast currents.
+- Weight: Heavier spinnerbaits (1/2 oz or more) allow for longer casting distances and better depth control in fast-moving currents.

-- Size: Smaller sizes are better for pressured waters or clear rivers, while larger ones attract bigger bass in stained waters.
+- Size: Smaller spinnerbaits work well in pressured or clear waters, whereas larger sizes tend to attract bigger bass in stained environments.

 Color Selection

-- Clear Water: Natural colors like white, silver, and green pumpkin.
+- Clear Water: Opt for natural colors like white, silver, and green pumpkin.

-- Stained/Murky Water: Bright colors such as chartreuse, hot pink, or combinations that create strong contrast.
+- Stained/Murky Water: Bright colors such as chartreuse or hot pink, or contrasting combinations, work best for visibility.

 Techniques for Using Spinnerbait Lures in Rivers